What's on at Lacock Abbey and Fox Talbot Museum

 The Stables café is ready to welcome you for refreshments, while the High Street Shop stocks a wide range of gifts and souvenirs.

-Spring blooms, activity trails, medieval architecture and photographic discovery: have an fun-filled adventure at Lacock Abbey.
-Join an Easter activity trail, explore the nature and wildlife of the season and share the joy of blossom.
-The Abbey rooms are open once again after the winter clean, discover the window with a unique link to the invention of photography and find out more in the Fox Talbot Museum.
+Seasonal blooms, activity trails, medieval architecture and photographic discovery: have a fun-filled adventure at Lacock Abbey.
+Watch the gardens come to life, explore the nature and wildlife of the season and have a day of play in the parkland during the summer holidays.
+Explore the abbey rooms and discover the window with a unique link to the invention of photography, find out more in the Fox Talbot Museum and feel inspired by the latest exhibition.